ILIAS-eLearning/ILIAS/docs/configuration/install.md

 A cron job can be automatically executed to perform recurring tasks, such as sending notifications or deleting inactive user accounts.
 For details on how to configure the automatic execution of cron jobs, see [Configure Cron Jobs](#configure-cron).
 2. **ILIAS Java RPC server**
-It is used for certain optional functions such as Lucene Search or generating PDF Certificates.
+This is used for certain optional functions such as Lucene Search or generating PDF Certificates.
 See [Lucene RPC-Server](../../components/ILIAS/WebServices/RPC/lib/README.md) for details on how to install the RPC server.
 3. **ILIAS Chat Server**
-It is used to provide an interactive chat experience between users.
+This is used to provide an interactive chat experience between users.
 See [Chat Server](../../components/ILIAS/Chatroom/README.md) for details on how to install the chat server.
 4. **E-Mail**
-You either use a MTA of your liking to send e-mail generated by ILIAS or configure a SMTP Connection in ILIAS "Administration > Communication > Settings > Extern" by activating and configuring "Send via SMTP".
+You either use an MTA of your liking to send e-mail generated by ILIAS or configure an SMTP Connection in ILIAS "Administration > Communication > Settings > Extern" by activating and configuring "Send via SMTP".
 We recommend to use a MTA installed to your OS like `postfix`.
 On Debian/Ubuntu execute and configure it according to their instructions:
 ```shell